sky-uk/supercell/README.md

    attention in the markup.
 These are the most reliable ways of removing the whitespace, but are the least user-friendly.

-   By default, Layout uses the `font-size: 0;` hack to remove the whitespace, without authors needing to do anything in their HTML to combat the problem.
+   By default, Supercell uses the `font-size: 0;` hack to remove the whitespace, without authors needing to do anything in their HTML to combat the problem.
    This hack is very author-friendly, but isn’t 100% always guaranteed to work.
    If you would like to disable the `font-size: 0;` hack and are prepared to